Pelni: Facilities (KM Kelud only)

 KM Kelud also provides first- and 2nd-class service in addition to economy-class services, with double bedroom and four single-bedroom options, with television and better food menus.

 However, not all of those facilities are always available.
 Some passengers wrote that access to some of those, such as mini-cinema and gym were blocked by the crew.
 Some facilities, especially the toilets, are in poor condition.
 The ships are also often overcrowded by illegal passengers, especially after embarking from smaller ports where security is lax.

 Tourism services

 In addition to regular passenger routes, Pelni provides tourism packages to various islands.
-Pelni introduces live-on-board concept, where Pelni ships will pick up passenger in hub ports (such as Semarang or Sorong), sail to destined tourist attraction, stay there as 'floating hotel' while passengers enjoying the tourism packages in nearby islands, and then return to hub port.
+Pelni introduces live-on-board concept, where Pelni ships will pick up passengers in hub ports (such as Semarang or Sorong), sail to destined tourist attraction, stay there as 'floating hotel' while passengers enjoying the tourism packages in nearby islands, and then return to hub port.
 For 2017, the tourism packages are: